-Cummings directed government to use taxpayers’ money to do political polling on Starmer, emails reveal
+Cummings pushed government to use taxpayers’ money to do political polling on Starmer, emails reveal

 Labour said the newly-released emails showed “all the hallmarks of a racket” and claimed taxpayers’ money had been “abused”.

+The party suggested that the public money given to the polling firm “should be paid back by the Conservative Party”.

-The Good Law Project has raised a legal challenge over the government’s awarding of a Covid contract to Hanbury to conduct opinion polls on the public’s view of the response to the crisis.
+The Good Law Project has shared emails revealed during its legal challenge over the awarding of a Covid contract to Hanbury to do opinion polls on the government’s handling of the crisis.

-Mr Cummings personally called Hanbury founder Paul Stephenson, a former colleague on the Vote Leave campaign, and asked him if his company would do some work to assess the popularity of the government’s handling of the pandemic.
+It has emerged that Mr Cummings personally called Hanbury founder Paul Stephenson – a former colleague on the Vote Leave campaign – to asked him if his company would assess public views.

-The former senior No 10 adviser said in a witness statement at the most recent court hearing that it was “my expert opinion” that Hanbury was the only company who could do what was needed, and “we can trust to give their all and be honest”.
+At the most recent court hearing in Good Law Project’s judicial review, Mr Cummings said it was “my expert opinion” that Hanbury was the only firm who could do what was needed.

-But civil servants were alarmed at Hanbury’s involvement.
+But civil servants were alarmed at Hanbury’s involvement, the emails showed.
 One wrote: “This all makes me really uncomfortable.
 Ben Warner wants us to spend £110k of public money per month with the agency who were behind vote leave who have no mainstream polling experience.”

-Evidence unearthed during the latest court hearing also showed that former No 10 adviser Ben Warner, another ally of Mr Cummings, had directed civil servants to his private WhatsApp, rather than his official email address.
+Evidence unearthed during the latest court hearing also showed that former No 10 adviser Ben Warner – another Vote Leave veteran – had directed civil servants to his private WhatsApp, rather than his official email address.

-“Often it’s easier to catch me over WhatsApp than email,” the No 10 official wrote.
+“Often it’s easier to catch me over WhatsApp than email,” the then-No 10 official wrote.

 Angela Rayner MP, Labour’s deputy leader, said: “This has the hallmarks of a racket – not a government acting in the national interest during a pandemic.